abiosoft/colima/README.md

 It is recommended to run `colima nerdctl install` to install `nerdctl` alias script in $PATH.

 ### Kubernetes

+kubectl is required for Kubernetes.
+Installable with `brew install kubectl`.

 To enable Kubernetes, start Colima with `--with-kubernetes` flag.